jano-wol/cmake-loki/README.md

-# integrate-loki
+# cmake-loki
-integrate-loki demonstrates how to integrate the Loki library (written by Andrei Alexandrescu) to a modern and scalable CMake/C++ project.
+cmake-loki demonstrates how to integrate the Loki library (written by Andrei Alexandrescu) to a modern and scalable CMake/C++ project.

-# Setup integrate-loki
+# Setup cmake-loki
 Supported os: Linux

 Known dependencies: